 Setting the session pool size

 YDB creates an actor for each session.
-Consequently, the session pool size of a client affects resource consumption (RAM, CPU) on the server side of YDB.
+Consequently, the session pool size on the client affects resource consumption (memory, CPU) on the YDB server.

-For example, if 1000 clients of the same database have 1000 sessions each, then 1000000 actors are created on the server side, consuming a significant amount of memory and CPU.
-If you do not limit the number of sessions on the client side, this may result in a slow cluster that is at risk of failure.
+For example, if 1000 clients of the same database open 1000 sessions each, one million actors are created on the server, consuming a large amount of memory and CPU.
+Without a client-side session limit, this can slow the cluster down and put it in a degraded state.

-By default, the YDB SDK sets a limit of 50 sessions when using native drivers.
-However, no session limit is enforced for third-party libraries, such as Go database/sql.
+By default, native YDB SDK drivers use a limit of 50 sessions.
+When using third-party libraries such as Go database/sql, no limit is set.

-It is important to distinguish between estimated RPS (requests per second) and in-flight requests.
-RPS refers to the total number of requests completed by YDB within one second.
-For example, if RPS = 10000 and the average latency is 100 ms, a session limit of 1000 is sufficient.
-This configuration allows each session to perform an average of 10 consecutive requests within the estimated second.
+Distinguish estimated RPS (requests per second) from in-flight requests.
+RPS is the total number of requests completed in one second.
+For example, with RPS = 10000 and average latency 100 ms, a limit of 1000 sessions is enough: each session can run about 10 sequential requests per second on average.

-Below are examples of the code for setting the session pool limit in different YDB SDKs.
+Below are examples of setting the session pool limit in different YDB SDKs.

 package main